 - Avoid movements that may cause nerve damage, including repetitive motions, cramped positions that put pressure on nerves.

 - A person with diabetes should have an appointment to see a podiatrist AT LEAST once a year, if not more.

-- Diabetics currently receiving PIR program therapy that have neuropathy may be on certain nerve pain medications such as Gabapentin and may continue to take these medications while in treatment with Restore First Health.
+- Diabetics currently receiving DNT program therapy that have neuropathy may be on certain nerve pain medications such as Gabapentin and may continue to take these medications while in treatment with Restore First Health.